davidcarlisle/intent/README.md

 * [Level 1](l1ed) Curated list of core concepts
 * [Level 2](l2) Curated list of extended concepts
 * [Level 3](https://github.com/davidcarlisle/intent/wiki/l3) **Open** list of  concepts.
-This is a world writable wiki page writable by ayone with a GitHub accout.
+This is a world writable wiki page writable by anyone with a GitHub account.